-An actuarial review of Parks Victoria sub-plan is being carried out as at 30 June 2022 for AASB 1056 purposes.
+A triennial actuarial investigation of Parks Victoria as at 30 June 2023 is currently underway.
+This investigation is expected to be completed by 31 December 2023.
+An actuarial review of Parks Victoria sub-plan was carried out as at 30 June 2023 for AASB 1056 purposes.
 The last full actuarial investigation was as at 30 June 2020.
 The 2020 investigation concluded that the Parks Victoria sub-plan was in a satisfactory financial position as at 30 June 2020 as defined in SPS160.
 A total service liability actuarial surplus of \$1.7 million was identified by the 2020 investigation (2017 investigation: \$4.6 million).